 ► PREPARATION FOR HEAVY WEATHER 3/7 Check All sounding pipe covers on the upper deck are inspected to ensure that they have been screwed tight.
-Remarks Engine Room skylights are to be confirmed closed.
+Remarks Engine Room skylights are to be confirmed as closed.
 Freeing ports to be ensured clear of any debris, obstructions.
-Drainage systems should be checked for their effectiveness Anchors are to be housed and secured properly (additional lashing may be required).
+Drainage systems should be checked for their effectiveness.
+Anchors are to be housed and secured properly (additional lashing may be required).
 Spurling pipe covers to be in place.
 Bow stopper to be in correct position, windlass placed out of gear and anchors to be left on tightened brakes.
-The following to be secured - Heavy machineries and spares
+The following to be secured: Heavy machineries and spares

-► PREPARATION FOR H HEAVY WEATHER 4/7
+► PREPARATION FOR HEAVY WEATHER 4/7

-The following to be secured (Con'td): Check Loose items on deck such as mooring ropes, Remarks
+The following to be secured (Con'td): Check Remarks

-lashing equipment, hoses
+Loose items on deck such as mooring ropes, lashing equipment, hoses

 Stores and tools

 Paints, chemicals and other drums

 Mooring ropes

 Individual items in personal cabins

 Crockery, glass and table ware, knives, sharp objects in galley

 Furniture

 ► PREPARATION FOR HEAVY WEATHER 5/7 The following to be secured (Con'td): Check Remarks Loose items on Bridge such as PCs/ Monitors Additional lashing to be put on accommodation ladders, as necessary.
 The gripes of lifeboats are to be confirmed tight and that locking pins of davits are in place.
 Lifeboats and Liferafts are NOT to be provided with additional lashing (as it would hamper quick launching in an emergency).
 All lifting gear (such as cranes, derricks, monorails) are to be properly secured.
-Weather reports to be monitored continuously to assess the impending heavy weather.
+Weather reports to be regularly received and monitored continuously to assess the impending heavy weather.
 Lifelines should be rigged at appropriate locations on deck.
 Means of safe access to bow, where required, to be rigged.

-► PREPARATION FOR HEAVY WEATHER 6/7 For towed voyages - Check The bollard pull of the tug is to be confirmed as sufficient for the displacement of the barge regarding anticipated weather conditions.
+► PREPARATION FOR HEAVY WEATHER 6/7 For towed voyages: Check The bollard pull of the tug is to be confirmed as sufficient for the displacement of the barge regarding anticipated weather conditions.
 Remarks Delaying departure until weather conditions improve may be considered.
 Anchoring or tying up until weather conditions improve may be considered.
 All towing gears and connections to be checked and confirmed to be in order.
-Ensure that the quick release has been tested and operational for both local and remote operation Length of the tow (as practicable) may be increased to compensate for power surge and wire tension.
+Ensure that the quick release has been tested and operational for both local and remote operation.
+Length of the tow (as practicable) may be increased to compensate for power surge and wire tension.
 Speed and course may be altered.

 ► PREPARATION FOR HEAVY WEATHER 7/7

-For towed voyages (Cont'd)- Check Astern towage may be employed instead of towing alongside for better control of the tow in rough weather.
-Remarks
+For towed voyages (Cont'd)- Check Remarks

+Astern towage may be employed instead of towing alongside for better control of the tow in rough weather.

 Emergency towing arrangements are rigged.

+Where applicable, consult with the Fitness to Tow/Marine Warranty Surveyor for advice.
-► DURING HEAVY WEATHER 1/5

-Whilst every effort should be taken to avoid heavy weather, at times, vessels will inevitably encounter adverse

-Check Remarks Manning levels of the Wheelhouse and Engine Room teams to be assessed and increased, as required.
+► DURING HEAVY WEATHER 1/5 Whilst every effort should be taken to avoid heavy weather, at times, vessels will inevitably encounter adverse conditions.
+In such scenarios, in addition to the preparations for heavy weather as highlighted earlier, the following actions should also be undertaken.
+Check Remarks Manning levels of the Wheelhouse and Engine Room teams to be assessed and watch arrangements adjusted, as required.
 Navigation equipment (such as RADAR, AIS) to be in full operational use.
 Speed and/or course adjusted.
 Ensure that headway and steering is maintained, even in reduced speed.
 Change over from auto to manual steering.
 Where feasible, ensure that all steering motors are running.
-Take into consideration the effect of wind (windage area) on vessel's manoeuvrability.
+Take into consideration the effect of wind

+(windage area) on vessel's manoeuverability.